Trick-or-treating is fascinating, right?

 That’s how the Zombie Candy Experiment got started.

-So I decided to do a simple test on Halloween.
+I decided to do a simple test on Halloween a few years ago.

 How long would kids wait in line for candy that they perceived as MORE fascinating… even if the candy itself was the same?